Take a few buzzwords like “pro bono,” “intellectual property,” “empower,” “clerkships,” and “diversity.”

 Stir in generous platitudes about “forces that molded you into the person you are today” and “the top-notch faculty, diverse student body, and outstanding alumni network” at the schools you are applying to.

-Cook on your hard drive while seeking feedback from a group of your fifty closest colleagues, friends, and relatives.
+Serve to a group of your fifty closest colleagues, friends, and relatives and ask for feedback.

 Voila!
 You have a law school personal statement.

 No – don’t really do this, because what you have here is a recipe for rejection.

 Ditch the one-size-fits-all admissions plan

 All too often law school applicants grope for a recipe for success, a one-size-fits-all approach to writing the application essay.
 But this recipe doesn’t exist.
 You aren’t making pancakes here; you’re trying to portray yourself as a multifaceted, one-of-a kind gem.
 How do you do that?
 Read through the mistakes below to learn what NOT to do and to learn how to focus on your uniqueness, accomplishments, and strengths as you refine your essays.

 10 law school application mistakes you don’t want to make

 Sincere self-reflection forms the basis for insightful essays.
 Go beyond the superficialities like “I want to participate fully in the legal and political process,” or “I want to protect underserved communities,” or even “I want to make $$$$.”
 Go deep into yourself so that you will answer distinctively and honestly.